pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 docker-compose up -d
 ```

-To restart Home Assistant when you have changed configuration:
+To restart Open Peer Power when you have changed configuration:

 ```bash
 docker-compose restart